FrostSource/alyxlib/docs/reference/extensions/entity.md

 ### DistanceFromEyes

-Gets the position in front of the entity's eyes at the specified position.
+Gets the position in front of the entity’s eyes at the specified distance.

 ```lua
 CBaseEntity:DistanceFromEyes(distance)